Ahi Tuna Nachos

 Here are some notes on the ingredients.
 For a full list of ingredients, scroll down to the recipe card at the bottom of the page.

 - Wonton wrappers- You can find these at most grocery stores and almost all Asian markets sell them.
+You can also use regular corn tortilla chips.

 - Ahi tuna- Use fresh sushi-grade tuna for the best quality and flavor.
 If you cannot find this at your local supermarket, you can use frozen tuna or substitute with salmon.